 A Note About Nutmeg

-The star flavor in old fashioned donuts is nutmeg.
+The star flavor in old fashioned doughnuts is nutmeg.

 Nutmeg is a seed and not a nut.
 Individuals with a tree nut allergy can typically consume seeds without issue.